Creating a new shipment

 Input the package details (package dimensions, weight, quantity) under "parcels".
 If you have some commonly used package types saved, dimensions can be filled automatically (to save your own package types, see here).

 There are several shipping options available for international shipping.

-- DDP: If you wish to set up the DDP (Delivered Duty Paid) option, please check this box. *Please note that DHL local tax prepayment handling charges (3,000 yen per shipping label, excluding tax) are not included in the DHL fare displayed on Ship&co.
+- DDP: If you wish to set up the DDP (Delivered Duty Paid) option, please check this box. *Please note that DHL local tax prepayment handling charges (3,000 yen per shipping label, excluding tax) are not included in the estimated DHL shipping rates displayed on Ship&co.

 - Return Label: Return label is available for DHL only for now.
 In order to set up return labels, you must register a DHL import account beforehand.
 Details about registration can be found here.

 - Shipment Insurance: if you would like to add damage compensation insurance to your shipment, input the value of the contents here.
 See this page for more information.